 Please note that it is against the law in Thailand for condominium owners to allow daily or weekly rentals.
 Condominiums are not hotels.

-It is also neccesary for the owner of a condominum or house to notify the Immigration authorities of the details of any foreigner renting their property within 24 hours of the foreigner taking up residency.
+It is also necessary for the owner of a condominum or house to notify the Immigration authorities of the details of any foreigner renting their property within 24 hours of the foreigner taking up residency.